 - The Guaranteed Admission Program is an agreement between the University of Connecticut and Connecticut Community Colleges.
-It is designed for students who are enrolled in a Liberal Arts transfer program at one of the Connecticut community colleges and plan to earn a bachelor's degree in the college of Liberal Arts and Sciences, School of Business and/or the college of Agriculture, Health, and Natural Resources at the University of Connecticut. - Academic Programs include: Agriculture, Health and Natural Resources: 12 majors including Allied Health, Environmental Science, Nutrition; College of Liberal Arts & Sciences: 50 majors including American Studies, Biological Sciences, Communications, Economics, History, Human Development & Family Studies, Maritime Studies, Mathematics, Psychology, Statistics, Women's Studies as well as Bachelor of Business Administration, Accounting, Finance, Marketing, and Management and Engineering for Manufacturing. - For a listing of additional program options visit http://admissions.uconn.edu/apply/transfer/gap To qualify for admission: - You must be enrolled in a Liberal Arts and Science (LAS) associate degree program - You must complete the GAP Application and submit to UCONN before completing 30 transferable credits (no exceptions).
-HCC GAP Advisor Randy Sanders will need to verify your application information and sign the form. - You must have a 3.0 GPA or higher - You must plan to graduate from HCC - The semester before you graduate, you must complete and submit a GAP: Intent to Enroll Application, to UCONN.
-You need to submit all UCONN's admission and transfer requirements to UCONN's Admission Office. - Applications are available by contacting Randy Sanders, (203) 332-5006 or RSanders@housatonic.edu.
+It is designed for students who are enrolled in a Liberal Arts transfer program at one of the Connecticut community colleges and plan to earn a bachelor's degree in the college of Liberal Arts and Sciences, School of Business and/or the college of Agriculture, Health, and Natural Resources at the University of Connecticut. - Academic Programs include: Agriculture, Health and Natural Resources: 12 majors including Allied Health, Environmental Science, Nutrition; College of Liberal Arts & Sciences: 50 majors including American Studies, Biological Sciences, Communications, Economics, History, Human Development & Family Studies, Maritime Studies, Mathematics, Psychology, Statistics, Women's Studies as well as Bachelor of Business Administration, Accounting, Finance, Marketing, and Management and Engineering for Manufacturing. - For a listing of additional program options visit https://admissions.uconn.edu/apply/transfer/gap

+To qualify for admission:

+- You must be enrolled in a Liberal Arts and Science (LAS) associate degree program - You must complete the GAP Initial Application and submit to UCONN before completing 30 completed transferable credits (no exceptions).
+HCC GAP Advisor Chrystie Cruz will need to verify your application information. - You must have a 3.0 GPA or higher - You must plan to graduate from HCC - The semester before you graduate, you must complete and submit a the Final GAP application: Intent to Enroll Application, to UCONN.
+You need to submit all UCONN's admission and transfer requirements to UCONN's Admission Office. - Applications are available by contacting Chrystie Cruz or HCC-transferoutcommittee@hcc.commnet.edu.